FenrisIcefang/MaplersStage/README.md

 Input samples are described in the configuration file.
 Each sample has a sequencing technology (`hifi`, `ont` or `illumina`), which allows Mapler to apply the appropriate parameters and tool logic for each data type.
 The pipeline also prevents incompatible tool/input combinations, such as running a short-read assembler on long-read data.
 Detailed examples and comments are provided in `config/config_template.yaml`.

 For hybrid analyses, long-read samples may optionally include auxiliary Illumina paired-end reads.
-These auxiliary short reads are required by hybrid assemblers such as OPERA-MS or HyLight, and can also be used for short-read co-binning.
+Support for hybrid assemblers such as OPERA-MS and HyLight is currently being integrated and tested.
+These auxiliary short reads can also be used for short-read co-binning.
 See `config/config_template.yaml` for examples.

 <details>
 	<summary>Multiple user-provided assemblies and binning</summary>